marchyman/Fueling/README.md

 - I use `xcode-build-server` to allow use of the Swift LSP inside neovim.
   `xcode-build-server` gets the root wrong since I use Build and DerivedData folders inside of the project folder.
-I've a script named `buildserver` that runs xcode-build-server then modifies the output as needed.
+This is fixed in the makefile when `buildServer.json` is created.

 - I have a makefile to run `xcodegen`, do a build using `xcodebuild`, then run `buildserver`.
 It prepares the project for edits/updates.